NHOrus/srwq-compilation/episode-11.md

 "....Yyyyeeeeesss.
 So?"

-"Well... doesn't that mean its Mardi Gras season?"
+"Well... doesn't that mean its Mardi Gra's season?"

 Irm facepalms hard.